DAIR-Group/PPL-SI/README.md

-# PPL-SI: Pretrained Penalized Lasso Selective Inference
+# PPL-SI: Post Pretrained Lasso Statistical Inference

 **PPL-SI** is a Python package for conducting valid statistical inference in high-dimensional regression with transfer/distributed learning using Pretrained Lasso and DTransFusion algorithms.
 It implements selective inference methods to control the false positive rate (FPR) while maintaining high true positive rate (TPR) in feature selection after transfer learning.